-She was taken to a Krabi hospital after the accident but died soon after.
+She was taken to a Krabi hospital after the accident, but died soon after.

 Thai officials say no charges have been pressed, and neither are they likely to be, as this was nothing more than a tragic accident.
 The elephant is reported to be unharmed.

-Tens of thousands of tourists, and Thai residents, take elephant rides every year and it’s rare there are ever any accidents.
+Tens of thousands of tourists, and Thai residents, take elephant rides every year and it is rare there are ever any accidents.
 It’s actually one of the safest, and most sedate things to do in Thailand, as elephants are well-trained and the mahouts (elephant handlers) know their elephant well, so can often sense any potential problems.

 In the ten years we have lived in Thailand, we have ridden elephants more than a dozen times and never once had a problem.